 Any Faculty member who does not have daily exposure to bloodborne pathogens, etc. are placed in this category.
-This category includes General Education Faculty, Externship Coordinators who do not teach, the Director of Education, the Dean of Nursing who does not teach skills labs and clinical classes, Career Services Staff and Student Services Staff and Admissions, Business and Finance personnel.
+This category includes General Education Faculty, Externship Coordinators who do not teach, the Director of Education, the Career Services Staff and Student Services staff and Admissions, Business and Finance personnel.